diodechain/website/_posts/2025-05-01-top-3-diode-collab-use-cases.md

 ---
 ## Top 3 Diode Collab Use Cases

-People turn to Diode Collab for many reasons, whether it's a personal preference for privacy, a need for secure team collaboration, or a way to share files without third-party risk.
-Whatever the case, Diode Collab is built for individuals and teams who want a collaboration platform that prioritizes privacy and puts them in full control of their data.
-Below are some common reasons people choose Diode Collab and how the app is designed to meet those needs.
+People use Diode Collab for many reasons, whether it's a personal preference for privacy, a need for secure team collaboration, or a way to share files without third-party risk.
+Whatever the case, Diode Collab is built for individuals and teams who want a collaboration platform that prioritizes security and puts them in full control of their data.
+Below are some common use cases in which people choose Diode Collab and how the app is designed to meet those needs.

 ### Personal & Individual Use